dietrichl-cyber/dietrichl-cyber.github.io/teaching.md

 ## Current teaching

-- One Health Teaching Clinic
+- One Health Teaching Clinic (Learning and teaching about socio-ecological interactions)
 - Scientific Practice and Research Methods in Biology Education
 - Basics of Biology Education
 - Digital and Instructional Media in Biology Education